ajdesh2000/MLProject/Files to Submit/README.txt

 1. Enter the Task2 directory
 2. Activate the environment to be used
 3. Run 'python Task2test.py <TEST_EPISODES>' on the command line.
 Here <TEST_EPISODES> is a command-line argument.
 In case no argument is provided, the default test episodes is assumed to be 100.
-4. This loads model2.h5 and runs in on TEST_EPISODES number of episodes.
+4. This loads model2.h5 and runs it on TEST_EPISODES number of episodes.
 Hence model2.h5 is a requirement to test the model.